When considering church capital campaign consulting services, cost often becomes a subject of debate influenced by a number of negative factors.

 - How much is confidence and peace of mind worth to us?

-While some of these points are essentially priceless, the church should assign some dollar value to each of these and any other questions it may ask itself – then do the math of comparing the investment cost to the return.
+While some of these points are essentially priceless, the church might be well advised to assign some dollar value to each of these and any other questions it may ask itself – then do the math of comparing the investment cost to the return.

-So, are church consulting fees with it?
-If, at the end of the day, the engagement provides greater value than the cost of services, the difference is the cost to the church to not engage for the services.
+If, at the end of the day, the engagement provides greater value than the cost of services (which it will), the difference is the cost to the church to not engage for the services.
 The use of an outside professional can often double the amount raised on your own.